Arsenic-ATG/Tetris/README.md

 ## Contribution

-**The project is under development** , If you want to report a but, or want to share ideas/contribute to the project then feel free to open an issue/PR regarding the same
+**The project is under development** , If you want to report a bug, or want to share ideas/contribute to the project then feel free to open an issue/PR regarding the same

-Also feel free to open an issue for asking querries.
+Also feel free to open an issue for asking queries.

 ## License